oskardudycz/eternal-sunshine/content/pages/1--about/index.md

 title: About
 ---

-This is a demo site of the [Eternal Sunshine](https://github.com/oskar.dudycz/gatsby-starter-hero-blog), a [GatsbyJS](https://www.gatsbyjs.org/) starter.
+Cause nothing shine as [Eternal Sunshine](https://eternal-sunshine.pl/), of the spotless mind

 ### Features: